Top 10 Dinosaur Monsters in Yu-Gi-Oh

 Dinosaurs are one of the most type-exclusive factions in Yu-Gi-Oh, meaning they're often difficult to combine with other types, and you generally don't encounter them unless facing a dinosaur-central build.
 As much as I love dragon cards, I hope the future brings more ancient reptiles to light and gives them the prominent position they deserve in competitive play.

-But for now, vote for your favorite entry, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Yu-Gi-Oh's next prehistoric expansion set, vote for your favorite monster and I'll see you at our next Yu-Gi-Oh countdown!

 © 2018 Jeremy Gill